FRRouting/frr/doc/user/zebra.rst

 your VRF table does not have a default blackhole route with a high metric VRF route lookup will leave the table specified by the VRF, which is undesirable.

-If the :option:`-n` option is chosen, then the *Linux network namespace* will be mapped over the *Zebra* VRF.
+If the :option:`-w` option is chosen, then the *Linux network namespace* will be mapped over the *Zebra* VRF.
 That implies that *Zebra* is able to configure several *Linux network namespaces*.
 The routing table associated to that VRF is the whole routing tables located in that namespace.
 For instance, this mode